 In India today, 50 percent of students in Grade 5 cannot read a grade 2 text.
 In the last 5 years 13 Million students have moved away from government schools which provide free education to the poorest and most vulnerable and migrated to fee charging private institutions.
 Government schools in India which once provided our nation its freedom fighters and Prime Ministers today are in urgent need of help.

 The Teach For Change Movement

-Teach For Change is a nation wide movement which seeks to transform the lives of millions of children in India by focusing on their literacy and life skills in education.
-The movement works in collaboration with local communities, organizations and governments to develop literacy skills and a habit of reading among primary school children and support them complete schooling with the relevant life skills.
+Teach For Change is a nation wide movement to improve literacy and life skills among primary school children studying in government schools .
+The movement works in collaboration with state governments to develop literacy skills and a habit of reading among primary school children and support them with relevant life skills.
 The Teach For Change movement is aimed towards achieving the United Nations Sustainable Development Goals (Goal 4-Quality Education) .
 As part of the movement committed citizens contribute their time and volunteer to teach children in their neighborhood Government school.

 The Teach For Change Trust runs four programs across the country to ensure every child has access to quality education regardless of their family’s income or social status.
 The programs aim to strengthen the government schools in India which cater to the education of the poorest and the most vulnerable communities.

 “ Teaching is more than Imparting Knowledge, it is Inspiring Change ”

 - William Arthur Ward